yxie20/yxie20.github.io/_pages/failure cv.md

 one high school.
 Whew, that was a bit scary.
 But he had a blast living and studying in rural Pennsylvania for 4 years.
 It always works out.

-Again in 2018, Yiheng was rejected from about a dozen universities, including his dream school.
-We conclude that kids nowadays are just too talented.
-It also turned out Brown was just the right place for him.
-So it all worked out in the end again!

 You know what?
 I'm excited to add more to this list as I go out there and embarrass myself again.